Working with WorkspaceArray in Engee

 :

-It is not recommended to use collect for very large data - memory overload may occur.
+It is not recommended to use collect for very large data, as memory overload is possible.

 |